web2000_desertshutterspeed_angie_payne_uot-2019_snow-canyon-23-edit

 Snow Canyon State Park | Angie Payne

 As recently as 27,000 years ago, lava flows exerted their powerful force, reshaping the canyons and creating the park’s distinctive landscapes.
-The blend of Navajo sandstone cliffs, petrified sand dunes and broad lava fields make this terrain a fantastic playground for both adventurous travelers and families looking to give kids an outlet to expend some of their boundless energy.
+The blend of Navajo sandstone cliffs, petrified sand dunes and broad lava fields make this terrain a fantastic playground for adventurous travelers and families looking to give kids an outlet to expend some of their boundless energy.

 Travel Responsibly Utah State Parks